saitzaw/spark-scala-docker/README.md

 ```

 # check the process in UI
+we can check the spark process in UI and it is also a dag.

 ![Spark Architecture](asserts/spark-application.png)

 # Business values
 - OLD CRM system is monolithic and some are running in Mirco service